-Joint and several liability is a legal concept that, according to Black’s Law Dictionary, is defined as “the liability of copromisors of the same performance when each of them, individually, has the duty of fully performing the obligation.
-A liability is said to be joint and several when the creditor may demand payment or sue one or more of the parties to such liability seperately, or all of them together at his option.”
+Joint and several liability is a legal concept that, according to Black's Law Dictionary, is defined as "the liability of co-promisors of the same performance when each of them, individually, has the duty of fully performing the obligation.
+A liability is said to be joint and several when the creditor may demand payment or sue one or more of the parties to such liability separately, or all of them together at his option."

 Confused yet?
 Let me try and explain joint and several liability more clearly than Mr. Black did.